Leroy Little Bear: Career

 With expertise and training in law, Little Bear has made significant contributions in areas of First Nations constitutional rights, justice and self-determination.
 He played a significant role in Canada's constitutional changes.
-He advised the National Indian Brotherhood on the transfer of Canada’s founding legislation, the British North America Act, from British to Canadian authority.
+He advised the National Indian Brotherhood on the transfer of Canada's founding legislation, the British North America Act, from British to Canadian authority.
 He continued to act as legal advisor.
 Little Bear has offered strategic planning and consulting for Treaties 6, 7 and 8.
-Little Bear was a member of the legal team working to negotiate the Constitution of Canada’s Section 35 from 1981–1987.
+Little Bear was a member of the legal team working to negotiate the Constitution of Canada's Section 35 from 1981–1987.
 Section 35 recognizes and enshrines Indigenous rights.
 Little Bear became the first Indigenous person cited in the Supreme Court of Canada with his 1977 paper, A Native Concept of Title.
 He wrote the Kainaisini, the constitutional framework for Blood Tribe governance, in 1984, and the Blood Tribe Police Commission in 1985.
 He drafted the declaration for formally re-establishing the Blackfoot Confederacy in 2000.

-A strong advocate for supporting Indigenous worldviews in education, especially through language.
+Little Bear advocates for supporting Indigenous worldviews in education, especially through language.
 He sees understanding worldviews as key to the work of truth and reconciliation in Canada.
-He stated: “The best way of changing ways of thinking is to change ways of thought,” he told the audience.
-“Changing the language and thinking in a new language is the best way to accomplish this notion of renewal.”
+He stated: "The best way of changing ways of thinking is to change ways of thought ...
+Changing the language and thinking in a new language is the best way to accomplish this notion of renewal."

-Little Bear retired from the University of Lethbridge in 1997, but continues to be active in numerous areas.